[200] MCQs of Admission of Partner chapter Class 12

 d) 13 : 23 : 12

-At the time of admission of a new partner in the firm, the new partner compensate the old partners for their loss of share in the super-profits of the firm for which he brings in an additional amount which is known as:-
+At the time of admission of a new partner in the firm, the new partner compensates the old partners for their loss of share in the super-profits of the firm for which he brings in an additional amount which is known as:-

 a) Capital share